Section 01

 The motion that drove $725K closed and $1.2M in active pipeline at Pendo is exactly what Atlassian's Strategic segment needs.

 A defined account set.
 A complex buying committee.
-A need to get marketing upstream of the sales conversation rather than downstream of it.
+A need to get marketing upstream of the sales conversation, not downstream.
 I've built this program.
-I know what it takes to run it at scale across 150 strategic accounts without losing the personalization that makes it work.
+I know what it takes to run it across 150 strategic accounts without losing the personalization that makes it work.

 1:1 and 1:Few at Scale